dagu-org/dagu/README.md

 ## Web User Interface

-- **Dashboard**: Overview of current workflows.

-  Dashboard shows overall status of all workflowsall workflows and execution timeline on the day.
+- **Dashboard**: It shows the overall status and executions timeline of the day.

   ![Workflows](assets/images/ui-dashboard.png?raw=true)

-- **Workflows**: List of all workflows.

-  Workflows shows all workflows and real-time status.
-To create a new workflow, you can click the button in the top-right corner.
+- **Workflows**: It shows all workflows and the real-time status.

   ![Workflows](assets/images/ui-workflows.png?raw=true)

-- **Workflow Details**: Realtime status of the workflow.

-  Workflow Details shows the real-time status, logs, and workflow configurations.
+- **Workflow Details**: It shows the real-time status, logs, and workflow configurations.
+You can edit workflow configurations on a browser.

   ![Details](assets/images/ui-details.png?raw=true)

-- **Execution History**: History of the execution of the workflow.

-  Execution History shows past execution results and logs.
+- **Execution History**: It shows past execution results and logs.

   ![History](assets/images/ui-history.png?raw=true)

 ## YAML format

-### Minimal Definiton
+### Minimal Definition

 ```yaml
 name: hello world